 Jumpstart Charities is related to other parties by virtue of those parties' ability to exercise significant influence over Jumpstart Charities.
 Other parties include the directors of Jumpstart Charities and Canadian Tire Corporation, Limited.
-Canadian Tire Corporation, Limited refers to the Company and its subsidiaries.
+Canadian Tire Corporation, Limited ("CTC").
+CTC refers to the Company and its subsidiaries.

-During the year, Canadian Tire Corporation, Limited provided advertising, benefits, travel and office space to Jumpstart Charities with a value of approximately \$5.98 million (2014 - \$4.33 million) for which no amounts have been recorded.
+During the year, CTC incurred costs of \$2.75 million (2016 - \$1.84 million) for advertising that may also have benefited Jumpstart Charities for which no amounts have been recorded in these financial statements.